Opentrons/otone_docs/Choose_Edit.md

 The instructions are the bulk of the protocol, specifying the liquid handling operations the OT.One carries out in a given run.
 Instructions are in 'tool blocks' based on which pipette they are done with.
 Each pipette can do four different commands:

-* Transfer - basic one-to-one liquid transfer using a single tip.
+* Transfer - basic one-to-one liquid transfer, one tip per transfer
-* Distribute - one-to-many liquid transfer using a single tip for multiple dispenses.
+* Distribute - one-to-many liquid transfer using a single tip for multiple dispenses
-* Consolodate - many-to-one liquid transfer using a different tip for every source.
+* Consolidate - many-to-one liquid transfer, uses same tip for all sources
-* Mix - use a new tip to draw liquid up and down to mix it within a single well.
+* Mix - use a new tip to draw liquid up and down to mix it within a single well

 ![Tools and Instructions Screengrab] (img/Choose_Protocol/Editor_Instructions_1.png)

 Each instruction block can be expanded to expose the parameters.
-This is where you specify the source(s), target(s), and volume(s) for instructions.
+This is where you specify the source, target, and volume for instructions.

 Basic Parameters: